jayantasamaddar/blackfire-demo/README.md

 > The Observability Team is looking for a Frontend Engineer to contribute to the development of the Blackfire product and, more generally, to the Observability features of the Platform.

 That sounded interesting.
 I took a look at the Blackfire Product Demo and knew there was a problem to be solved.
-I've been a startup founder and I love solving problems, so I thought, why not I have a go?
+I've been a startup founder and I love solving problems, so I thought, why not I have a go?!

+(Dated: 7th of May, 2022)

 ---